-- 1 Spoken language (effective)

-- 2 Sign language (effective)
+- 1 Spoken language (effective) - 2 Sign language (effective)

-- 3 Other effective non-spoken communication (e.g. Canon Communicator, Compic)
+3 Other effective non-spoken communication (e.g. Canon Communicator, Compic)

-- 4 Little, or no effective communication

-- 5 Child aged under 5 years (not applicable)
+- 4 Little, or no effective communication - 5 Child aged under 5 years (not applicable)

-If the communication method varies over time and it is difficult to say what the usual method is, please report the most effective method during the reference week
+If the communication method varies over time and it is difficult to say what the usual method is, please report the most effective method during the reference week.

-Person-country of birth, code (SACC 2011) NNNN
+- Person-country of birth, code (SACC 2011) NNNN

-For the DS NMDS, the 10 most frequently reported countries of birth are listed on data collection forms to simplify data collection and minimise coding load on service type outlets and funding departments.
+In the Disability Services Minimum Data Set (DS NMDS), the 10 most frequently reported countries of birth are listed on data collection forms to simplify data collection and minimise coding load on service type outlets and funding departments.
 Where the country of birth is known but is not specified in the classification below, (i.e., is 'other country'), funded agencies should specify it on primary data collection forms.
-These will then be coded by funding departments to the appropriate SACC code.
+These will then be coded by funding departments to the appropriate Standard Australian Classification of Countries (SACC) code.